Working Families Tax Cut Act Important Information

 Grad PLUS Loan Legacy Borrowers: A Grad PLUS Legacy Borrower is a graduate student who received a disbursement of a Federal Student Loan (subsidized, unsubsidized, or Grad PLUS) before July 1, 2026, for the same program of study at the same institution.
 Students who meet this criterion may continue borrowing under prior loan limits for up to three academic years or until program completion, whichever comes first.

-Important: Changing programs or starting a new degree after July 1, 2026, will be subject to the new borrowing limits and will not be eligible for the Grad PLUS Loan.
+Important: Students changing or starting a new degree after July 1, 2026 will be subject to the new borrowing limits and will not be eligible for the Grad PLUS Loan.

-Lifetime Aggregate Loan Limits: The lifetime aggregate loan limit includes undergraduate, graduate, and professional borrowing, but excludes Parent PLUS loans is $257,000.
+Lifetime Aggregate Loan Limits: The lifetime aggregate loan limit includes undergraduate, graduate, and professional borrowing; regardless of amounts that have been repaid, forgiven, or discharged, but excludes Parent PLUS loans is $257,500.

 For more in-depth information on the federal loan programs, please visit our Federal Student Loans page